craigwinchester/PressPi_2025/README.md

     git clone https://github.com/craigwinchester/PressPi_2025.git
     cd PressPi_2025
 2. Upload the Arduino sketch to the microcontroller.  /Transducer_Arduino/Arduino_Screen_Pressure_ADS1115.ino
 3. optional: add relays_off_boot.py to crontab.
-Turns off all relays at boot. just a saftey precaution. you will need to edit the file first to change the logging pathway.
+Turns off all relays at boot. just a saftey precaution.
+You will need to edit the file first to change the logging pathway.
     '''bash
     crontab -e
     @reboot /your/pathway/here/relays_off_boot.py &